v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 8. Set the options of the (MI)NLP solver

-9. Initialize the optimization
+9. Initialise the optimisation

 10. Save model report and/or runtime model report (to inspect expanded equations etc)

-11. Run the optimization
+11. Run the optimisation

 :py:meth:`~pyActivity.daeSimulation.SetUpOptimization` function should be declared in the simulation class: